How to buy a car online during the coronavirus lockdown

 Still in the market for a new or used car despite the lockdown?
 Our guide outlines how car companies are looking to help

-The traditional method of buying a car – visiting a showroom, taking a test drive and signing some forms – feels like a thing of the past since the coronavirus pandemic swept the globe in early 2020.
+Thinking about buying a car?
+Visiting a showroom, taking a test drive and signing some forms used to be how a lot of people brought new cars, but now that idea feels like a thing of the past since the coronavirus pandemic swept the globe in early 2020.

 However, in recent times a number of car manufacturers have started offering the entire purchasing process online – from configuration and options, right through to finance deals and home delivery.
 And as restrictions to control the pandemic continue, more methods are being introduced to allow car buying to go ahead.